KDL-umass/alter-ego-bias/README.md

 More information is provided in  [this README](experiments/configs/README.md).

 #### Network Graph Resources
-We provide some existing graph structures for the experiments:
 * **Synthetic Corpus**:
 We provide a corpus of graph types used for the simulation studies in the paper, generated under the same set of parameters.
 * **Real-World**:
-We use networks released in the SNAP Library.
+We use a real-world network released in the SNAP Library, which can be found here: https://snap.stanford.edu/data/ego-Facebook.html.

 Alternatively, run the scripts used to generate graphs in the corpus to generate new graphs.
 More details at [this README](REPLICATION.md).